-- General Education Requirement Fulfillment: Writing-centered; Arts & Humanities

-- Prerequisite: Senior standing
+- General Education Requirement Fulfillment: Writing-centered; Arts & Humanities, Social Sciences - Prerequisite: History major, senior standing - Offering: On demand - Instructor: Staff

-- Offering: Every Semester

-- Instructor: Staff

 Interdisciplinary Studies

 The Interdisciplinary Studies (IDS) designation provides a curricular home for courses which cross or move beyond the boundaries of traditional disciplines or which are taught beyond the boundaries of the Willamette University campus.
 Courses in Interdisciplinary Studies include the required College Colloquium, a wide variety of interdisciplinary junior- and senior-level courses, the Presidential Scholars Program, and courses taken on foreign study.